What You'll Find On This Page

 Saint Paul Franciscan Monastery

-If you want to experience total rest and relaxation, as well as a chance to reflect and think about life, then a little time in a monastery is the ideal setting.
+If you want to experience total rest and relaxation, as well as a chance to reflect and think about life, there is nothing better than spending a little time in a monastery.

-This particular choice welcomes everyone and is set on a private island, which gives you some of the most picturesque and beautiful views you’ll find anywhere in the country.
-Of course, this being a monastery, you need to observe silence rules, and you can choose to eat your meals with other visitors, or you can choose to eat them alone in reflection.
-There are no TVs, no phones, no noise from the outside world, and you are also invited to take part in the daily meditation sittings, which held in the morning, evening, and at noon.
+This particular one welcomes everyone and is set on a private island, which gives you some of the most picturesque and beautiful views you’ll find anywhere in the country.
+Of course, this being a monastery, you need to observe silence rules.
+You can choose to either eat your meals with other visitors, or eat them alone in reflection.
+There are no TVs, no phones, no noise from the outside world, and you are also invited to take part in the daily meditation sittings, which held in the morning, at noon and in the evening.

-In keeping with the setting, accommodation is basic but comfortable, and certainly clean, but the setting is what will take your breath away, as well as the decluttered mind you will leave with.
+In keeping with the setting, accommodation is basic but comfortable, and certainly clean.
+The setting is what will take your breath away, though, as well as the decluttered mind you will leave with.

-If you arrive in Zagreb, and you want to mix up, your accommodation, head outside the central train station and stay in a train wagon!
-Adriatic Train Hostels have developed a unique initiative whereby visitors can stay in an unused train carriage, in basic but comfortable surroundings.
+If you arrive in Zagreb, and you want to mix up your accommodation, head outside the central train station and stay in a train wagon!
+Adriatic Train Hostels have developed a unique initiative allowing visitors to stay in an unused train carriage, in basic but comfortable surroundings.
 This is the ideal choice for those who are looking for somewhere to lay their head for a night or two, before heading off on their travels.

 When the project is finished, there will be 90 beds, and while the whole thing may be basic as we have mentioned, it is certainly quirky.
 They are also looking to develop this in other cities in Croatia.
 Of course, if you’re a train fan of any kind, this is a definite must do for you!

-You can either want to do something completely off the radar, or be a wine fan, but whichever you fall into, why not sleep in a barrel?
+You may either want to do something completely off the radar, or be a wine fan.
+Whichever category you fall into, why not sleep in a barrel?

 No, we haven’t totally lost the plot, because Grandpa Marko’s Tavern gives you the opportunity to sleep in a huge wooden barrel, which was once used for storing wine, and is actually over 100 years old!

-The barrels have been renovated into actual hotel rooms, and contain double bedrooms, using unique furniture from the same time period.
-The bathrooms inside are also very modern, and don’t worry; there is air-conditioning to keep you cool during the summer months, as well as a TV – yes, old but modern too!
+The barrels have been renovated into actual hotel rooms, and contain double beds, using unique furniture from the same time period.
+The bathrooms inside are also very modern, and don’t worry; there is air-conditioning to keep you cool during the summer months, as well as a TV.
+Yes, old but modern too!

-There’s probably nothing more unusual than this, so if you are looking to up your quirk factor to major levels, this is the place you need to be heading to!
+There’s probably nothing more unusual than this, so if you are looking to up your quirk factor to major levels, this is the place you need to go to!

 Want even more accommodation ideas for your travels?
 Jeremy has Airbnb alternative options you should take a peek at.
 Oh and if you need a travel bed for your toddler, check here.

-Which of these choices of weird accommodation in Croatia tickles your fancy?
+Which of these choices of weird accommodation in Croatia tickles your fancy for your 2019 trip?